karri1803/AnsibleInDocker/readme.md

 ```
 sudo nano sshkey.yml
 ```
-sshkey.yml -file:
+**sshkey.yml:**

-Ansible-playbook -file, that sends the SSH-keys from Docker container to hosts.
+> Ansible-playbook -file, that sends the SSH-keys from Docker container to hosts.

 ```
 ---